CanaanGM/CanaanGM/README.md

 <!--
 **CanaanGM/CanaanGM** is122 a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:1111
+Here are some ideas to ge1111t you started:1111

 - 🔭 I’m currently working on ...
 D E A T H
 - 🌱 I’m currently learning ...
 E V E R Y T H I N G